 In these trying times, self-care is essential.

-As I was writing the book summary for The Miracle of Mindfulness by Thich Nhat Hanh, an all time favorite, I was inspired to share my experience with mindfulness and meditation.
-In these extremely challenging times, it is even more important to be able to find your place of stillness.
-Your place of total rest.
+As I was writing the book summary for The Miracle of Mindfulness by Thich Nhat Hanh, I was inspired to share my experience with mindfulness and meditation.
+In these extremely challenging times, it is more important than ever to find your place of stillness, your place of total rest.
 Thich Nhat Hanh shares that each of us needs total rest and most of us do not get enough.
 In his words, “Even a night of sleep doesn’t provide total rest.
 Twisting and turning, the facial muscles tense, all the while dreaming – hardly rest.”
 Mindfulness and meditation are gifts for yourself.
 It goes beyond relaxation and is the path to your center of joy, peace, and a clear mind.

 Reading The Miracle of Mindfulness by Thich Nhat Hanh is like receiving letters from a wise friend about how to introduce mindfulness into your busy, stressful life.
 The book evolved from letters that Nhat Hanh wrote to Brother Quang to encourage workers during a dark time in Vietnam.
 Read our summary.

-My meditation practice gives me comfort and joy, and opens my heart to opportunities.
+My meditation practice gives me comfort and joy.
+It opens my heart to new opportunities.

 By nature, I am not a structured person, so my practice has its ups and downs.
-One thing for sure, mindfulness and meditation make my life more joyful.
+But one thing is for sure: mindfulness and meditation make my life more joyful.

 In these trying times, self-care is essential and if you have not tried meditation, why not give it a try?
 I started in my early days with the guided meditations by Deepak Chopra.
 You can find them on the Chopra app.

-My sincerest hope is that this glimpse into my mindfulness experience and sources are helpful.
+My sincerest hope is that this glimpse into my mindfulness experience and sources are helpful to you.
 I would love to hear about your meditation practice.